AdamBanham/data-aware-conformance/README.md

 ### Recomputing measures over paper example

-In the root directory, the python script `compute_measures_for_paper.py` when run within the pipenv virtual environment will recompute the measurement in our paper for discussion.
+In the root directory, the python script `compute_measures_for_paper.py` when run within the pipenv virtual environment will recompute measurements over the counter-example in our paper's discussion.

 ### Paper Example - Series of Counterexamples
-The models used in the paper as an example of a series of counterexamples for axioms can be found in the `paper example` directory.
+Both models and log, used in the paper as the series of counter examples for the axioms can be found in the `paper example` directory.

-### Model generation
+### Model Generation
 All models were manually created for each counter-example using ProM and the "Edit DPN (Text Language based)" plug-in authored by F.Mannhardt.

+### Log Generation
+All logs were produced by running the `generate.py` script, more data attributes then the d1 attribute can be found in the log but not used in the testing.